Marketing forCriminal Defense Lawyers

 Did you know that you’re 53 times more likely to feature on the first page of Google if you include video?

-Video builds credibility and trust, and visitors often prefer to watch a video that explains a legal matter rather than read about it.
+Video marketing can help lawyers build credibility and trust.
+Visitors often prefer to watch a video that explains a legal matter rather than read about it.

 Addressing legal topics clearly and succinctly on video will help you demonstrate authority in criminal defense, promote your firm, and encourage visitors to pick up the phone and call you.